Teledermatology / teledermoscopy and Firstcheck – a medical overview

 Firstcheck takes teledermatology and makes it affordable, simple to use and smartphone accessible – with a platform developed in New Zealand, alongside doctors.

-Via an intuitive, easy-to-use interface you can submit (high quality) photos – macroscopic/clinical and dermoscopic images taken using a dermoscope (Firstcheck’s SkinScope™).
-You are also prompted to supply the relevant supporting information consistent with teledermatology guidelines.
+Via an intuitive, easy-to-use interface you can submit photos – macroscopic/clinical and dermoscopic images taken using a dermoscope (Firstcheck’s SkinScope™).
+You are also prompted to supply the relevant supporting information consistent with teledermatology referrals.

 What can Firstcheck offer primary health care practitioners?